Overview of Programme

 - QC, extracting variant data, mapping short reads.

-Prerequisites: Familiarity with Shell.
-Able to navigate files/directories, use full vs relative paths, and use a command-line text editor.
+Prerequisites: Comfortable working with Shell.
+Have completed Introduction to shell or have equivalent knowledge (e.g., Able to navigate files/directories, use full vs relative paths, and use a command-line text editor.)

 Format: Taught over one day (10am - 4pm).